johnbunky/nvimTermuxJavaIDE/README.md

 - `<leader>fh`: Displays help tags using Telescope.
 - `<leader>fb`: Lists open buffers using Telescope.
 - `<leader>ct`: Toggles the Tagbar sidebar.
+**Search and Rename in Whole Project**.
+  1. Press `<leader>fs` to initiate a live search using Telescope.
+  2. Enter `StringOne` and press `Enter`.
+  3. Use `Ctrl+q` to add search results to the quickfix list.
+  4. Execute `:cdo s/StringOne/StringTwo/g | update` to replace all occurrences and save changes.

 ### Auto Completion (cmp)